Fortunatusmokaya/DREADED-GPT-AI/README.md

 <br>
      <br>

+## `SET UP`

+- Fork this repo by tapping  [here](https://github.com/Fortunatusmokaya/DREADED-GPT-AI/fork)
+- Change repository value in app.json to yours.
+[Tap here](https://github.com/Fortunatusmokaya/DREADED-GPT-AI/blob/master/app.json#L18)
+- Change repository value in heroku deploy button in  README.md to yours.
+[Tap here](https://github.com/Fortunatusmokaya/DREADED-GPT-AI/blob/master/README.md)

+Alternatively, connect your fork to your heroku account and manually add the environmental variables.

-<h2 align="center">   Run Repl and scan QR Code then upload creds.json in dreaded1 folder before deploying.
+<h2 align="center">   Run Repl and scan QR Code.

+If successful your login credentials (creds.json) will be sent to your number.

+Upload the creds.json in dreaded1 folder.

+Connect your fork to any suitable cloud host and deploy.

 </h2>
 <h2 align="center">  <a href="https://replit.com/@fortunedreaded/DREADED-QR-SCANNER#"><img src="https://repl.it/badge/github/quiec/whatsasena" />
 </a>